KrisPiters/ros_workshop/exercises/part1.md

     source ~/catkin_ws/devel/setup.bash

-To have this command executed automatically in every new terminal window you open, you can add it to your *.bashrc* file as follows (It is in your home directory):
+To have this command executed automatically in every new terminal window you open, you can add it to your *.bashrc* file as follows (it is in your home directory):

     echo "source ~/catkin_ws/devel/setup.bash" >> ~/.bashrc

-If you want to know the contents of your *.bashrc* file you can print the file to your terminal screen:
+If you want to know the contents of your *.bashrc* file you can print the file to your terminal window:

     cat ~/.bashrc